Homebuilding Insights

 • Remove ticks safely and save them for your vet if needed

 Bees and wasps are also more active during summer.
-Most stings cause minor swelling, but if the swelling spreads rapidly or affects breathing, call your vet immediately.
+Most stings cause minor swelling, but if swelling spreads rapidly or affects breathing, contact your veterinarian immediately.

 2. Heatstroke & Dehydration

 Pets can’t cool down the way humans do.
-Heatstroke can be life-threatening, especially for short-nosed breeds, dark-colored pets, overweight pets, and seniors.
+Heatstroke can be life-threatening, especially for short-nosed breeds, dark-colored pets, overweight pets, and senior animals.

 • Excessive panting